Context-free grammar: Language disjointness

+Then the PCP instance given by $\alpha_1, \ldots, \alpha_N, \beta_1, \ldots, \beta_N$ has a solution if and only if $L(G_1)$ and $L(G_2)$ share a derivable string.
+The left of the string (before the $b$) will represent the top of the solution for the PCP instance while the right side will be the bottom in reverse.

 Extensions

 An obvious way to extend the context-free grammar formalism is to allow nonterminals to have arguments, the values of which are passed along within the rules.
 This allows natural language features such as agreement and reference, and programming language analogs such as the correct use and definition of identifiers, to be expressed in a natural way.
 E.g. we can now easily express that in English sentences, the subject and verb must agree in number.
 In computer science, examples of this approach include affix grammars, attribute grammars, indexed grammars, and Van Wijngaarden two-level grammars.
 Similar extensions exist in linguistics.

 An extended context-free grammar (or regular right part grammar) is one in which the right-hand side of the production rules is allowed to be a regular expression over the grammar's terminals and nonterminals.
 Extended context-free grammars describe exactly the context-free languages.

 Another extension is to allow additional terminal symbols to appear at the left-hand side of rules, constraining their application.
 This produces the formalism of context-sensitive grammars.